-The 100% owned, 246 square kilometre Lati Permit, located in the Boromo greenstone belt, covers a major north-south shear zone and a number of known but under-explored prospects as well as two active artisanal mining areas.
-The Lati permit is about 150 km by road, of which about 100 km is paved, west of Ouagadougou.
+The 100% owned, 246 square kilometre Lati Permit covers a major north-south shear zone in the Boromo greenstone belt.
+Lati is the site of expanding artisanal activity with at least three known active artisanal mining areas over the 8 kilometre long Prospect 1.
+The Lati permit is about 150 km by road west of Ouagadougou.
 Lati was previously explored by the United Nations Development Program ("UNDP") and the Burkina Faso Office of Mines and Geology ("BUMIGEB") for volcanic-hosted massive sulfides ("VHMS") similar to the Perkoa zinc deposit, as well as by Carlin Resources and Incanore Resources for gold.